comonoidial/ILFL_on_CH/notes/abstractmachine.md

 1. Starting with abstract machine with a stack
 2. Simplifying substitution with a heap
-3. A stack of names
+3. A stack of names instead of expressions
 4. Let heap allocation be explicit
 5. Lazy evaluation by updating heap bound expressions
 6. Inspecting heap binding for less updating